-If you enrolled in your HSA as part of your employer’s benefit plan, you may have the option of signing up for payroll deductions.
+Payroll Deduction If you enrolled in your HSA as part of your employer’s benefit plan, you may have the option of signing up for payroll deductions.
 For most people, these contributions are deducted from your paycheck before federal, state and FICA (Medicare and Social Security taxes) are withheld.
 This contribution option provides you the greatest tax advantage, and you won’t have to wait until you file your income tax return to get the savings.
 Also, this is the only method that allows you to save on employment taxes, as you won’t pay FICA (5.65 percent in 2012) on your contributions.
 Unlike an FSA, you may start, stop or change your payroll deduction amount during the year, should your personal finances change.
 See your employer to find out how to sign up for payroll deductions or to change your current payroll deduction amount.

-You can make tax-deductible, one-time or recurring contributions to your HSA by logging on to your account.
+Online Contribution You can make tax-deductible, one-time or recurring contributions to your HSA by logging on to your account.
 The initial set up process will allow you to link your personal bank account with your HSA so that you can easily transfer funds whenever you want.
 During the first 3 ½ months of each year, you will also have the option to make prior-year contributions.

-Contribution Form and Check
+Contribution Form and Check Download the

-Download the contribution form here.
+here.
 Make sure to check the appropriate box if any of the following apply to your contribution:

 Prior-Year Contribution.
 You may select to have your contribution deposited under the prior plan year if your contribution falls between Jan 1 and Apr 15, and you have not paid this year’s taxes.